 As you can imagine, hens raised in such horrendous environments don’t lay the most nutritious eggs — another reason why I would discourage you from purchasing conventional eggs.

 The term “cage-free hens” means exactly what it sounds like: that the hens are not confined to cages, and instead can roam “freely” in what is most likely an overfilled coop or hen house.

 Chickens raised cage-free have no outdoor space, never breathe fresh air, and never see the light of day.

 Most egg layers (and broilers) in this country are raised in such inappropriate environments, leading to eggs with poor nutritional value that I wouldn’t recommend buying.

 Free Range Eggs

-Free-range chickens have access to the outdoors for at least some part of the day.
-But according to the National Chicken Council, most chickens choose to stay close to food and water and don’t go outside.
+Free-range chickens have outdoor access for at least some part of the day.
+But according to the National Chicken Council, most chickens choose to stay close to their food and water and don’t go outside.